-“A rustic Finnish blueberry pie built on a soft, cookie-like pressed crust and filled with wild bilberries bound in a tangy sweetened sour-cream custard.
-It is a cafe staple all summer, best made with the small, deeply colored forest berries native to Finland.”
+A rustic Finnish blueberry pie built on a soft, cookie-like pressed crumb base and filled with wild bilberries under a tangy sweetened custard of quark (rahka) or sour cream.
+It is a cafe staple all summer, best made with the small, deeply colored forest berries native to Finland.

 A tender, buttery crust cradles juicy bilberries that burst into sweet-tart purple pools.
-The sour-cream custard sets soft and creamy, balancing the fruit with gentle tang.
+The quark or sour-cream custard sets soft and creamy, balancing the fruit with gentle tang.
 Warm or cold, it tastes of short Nordic summers and forest foraging.

 Variations